rmusser01/Infosec_Reference/Draft/BIOS UEFI Attacks Defenses.md

 | **System Management Mode Hack Using SMM for "Other Purposes** - The research provided in this paper describes in details how to reverse engineer and modify System Management Interrupt (SMI) handlers in the BIOS system firmware and how to implement and detect SMM keystroke logger.
 This work also presents proof of concept code of SMM keystroke logger that uses I/O Trap based keystroke interception and a code for detection of such keystroke logger. | http://phrack.org/issues/65/7.html)
 | **A Real SMM Rootkit: Reversing and Hooking BIOS SMI Handlers - Filip Wecherowski** - The research provided in this paper describes in details how to reverse engineer and modify System Management Interrupt (SMI) handlers in the BIOS system firmware and how to implement and detect SMM keystroke logger.
 This work also presents proof of concept code of SMM keystroke logger that uses I/O Trap based keystroke interception and a code for detection of such keystroke logger. | http://phrack.org/issues/66/11.html#article
 | **Exploiting UEFI boot script table vulnerability** | http://blog.cr4.sh/2015/02/exploiting-uefi-boot-script-table.html
-| **Attacking Intel Æ Trusted Execution Technology Rafal Wojtczuk and Joanna Rutkowska** | https://www.blackhat.com/presentations/bh-dc-09/Wojtczuk_Rutkowska/BlackHat-DC-09-Rutkowska-Attacking-Intel-TXT-slides.pdf
+| **Attacking Intel ¬Æ Trusted Execution Technology Rafal Wojtczuk and Joanna Rutkowska** | https://www.blackhat.com/presentations/bh-dc-09/Wojtczuk_Rutkowska/BlackHat-DC-09-Rutkowska-Attacking-Intel-TXT-slides.pdf
-| **Attacking UEFI Boot Script** - AbstractóUEFI Boot Script is a data structure interpreted by UEFI firmware during S3 resume.
+| **Attacking UEFI Boot Script** - Abstract‚ÄîUEFI Boot Script is a data structure interpreted by UEFI firmware during S3 resume.
 We show that on many systems, an attacker with ring0 privileges can alter this data structure.
 As a result, by forcing S3 suspend/resume cycle, an attacker can run arbitrary code on a platform that is not yet fully locked.
 The consequences include ability to overwrite the flash storage and take control over SMM.| https://frab.cccv.de/system/attachments/2566/original/venamis_whitepaper.pdf
 | **Breaking IPMI/BMC** | http://fish2.com/ipmi/how-to-break-stuff.html
 | **20 Ways Past Secure Boot - Job de Haas - Troopers14** | https://www.youtube.com/watch?v=74SzIe9qiM8